PedroEscudero/log-parser/README.md

 # Log Parser

 This is a log parser for ruby on rails  projects.
-It uses a database in sqlLite and Rails 4.4 with Ruby 2.3 Log parser reads the log of a rails project an save its data in a model call Log.
+It uses a database in SQLite and Rails 4.2.6 Log parser reads the log of a rails project an save its data in a model call Logcafter formating it.

 ##   Instalation